 My role: Within a small budget, create high fidelity wireframes and an interface to help the Capacitype team evolve their current web app for their expanding user base.

 We started with a tool used only by internal recovery organizations, but needed to create a tool that could be used by anyone, from a high school friend to a parent.
-Our solution created a way for everyone to contribute and benefit from this recovery community.
+Our solution provided a way for everyone to contribute and benefit from this recovery community.

 Working with atomic design

 Making life happier for designers and developers

 Though having a small budget was one of the challenges for this project, it also presented an opportunity to work on an extremely small and efficient team.
 I set up my Sketch file up to mirror Pattern Lab, set up by our developer.
 We were able to create a comprehensive style guide which made handing off assets nearly painless.